HomeProductsAutomatic Qualified Electronic Signature

 Frequently Asked Questions

-The Automated Qualified Electronic Signature (QES) is an innovative API solution that enables document signing in bulk or individually, with or without human interaction.
-The signature can be applied synchronously or asynchronously in just a few seconds.
+The Automatic Qualified Electronic Signature (QES) is an innovative API solution that allows documents to be signed in an automated, mass or individual manner and with or without human interaction.
+The signature can be applied synchronously or asynchronously, within seconds.

-What is the Automated Qualified Electronic Signature (QES) service?
+What is the Automatic Qualified Electronic Signature (QES) service?

 The QES supports all digital signature formats: CAdES, PAdES, XAdES, and PKCS#1.